 Brad Dokken is a reporter and editor of the Herald's Sunday Northland Outdoors pages.
 Dokken joined the Herald company in November 1985 as a copy editor for Agweek magazine and joined the Herald staff in 1989.
 He worked as a copy editor in the features and news departments before becoming outdoors editor in 1998.
-He also writes a blog called Compass Points.
 A Roseau, Minn., native, Dokken is a graduate of Bemidji State University.

 - Member for

 - 5 years 9 months

 I'm in catch-up mode after a few days out of the office that served up near-perfect weather.
 Perfect weather by late February and early March standards, at least.
 It all started last Saturday, Feb.
 24, when four of us set out by snowmobile on a trip across Lake of the Woods from Warroad, Minn., to Oak Island on the Northwest Angle.
 Ice fishing and snowmobiling were on the agenda, and the conditions for both were ideal.

 I was talking to a fisheries manager the other day when I told him I thought this winter had become a bit of a grind.
 And in many ways, it has.
 There's been relentless periods of cold, too much wind and, for skiers, snowmobilers and other snow sports enthusiasts, marginal snowfall, at least in the Red River Valley.
 Except for a couple of trails in northeast North Dakota, there hasn't even been enough snow to groom snowmobile trails until you get farther east into Minnesota, where snowfall has been more abundant and ample wooded areas have kept it from blowing away.